 - Preheat oven to 375 degrees, if using double-baking sheet cooking method, or pre-heat oven to 325 degrees if using single baking sheet cooking method.
 Line baking sheets with silicone mats and top with the parchment paper templates.

-- In a bowl of a food processor fitted with a metal blade, pulse one-third of the confectioner's sugar with the almond flour, freeze dried apple powder, cinnamon, nutmeg, star anise, until a fine powder is formed.
-Transfer mixture to a mixing bowl and mix in the remaining confectioners sugar.
+- In a bowl of a food processor fitted with a metal blade, pulse the confectioner's sugar with the almond flour, freeze dried apple powder, cinnamon, nutmeg, star anise, until a fine powder is formed.
+Transfer mixture to a mixing bowl.
 Using a drum sieve, sift mixture four times onto a sheet of parchment paper.
 Set aside.

 - To make the meringue: In a bowl of a stand mixer fitted with a whisk attachment, whip whites and cream of tartar on medium speed until foamy.
 Gradually add granulated sugar. once all the sugar is incorporated and the mixture is thick, scrap down the sides of the bowl, add vanilla extract and increase the speed to high, whipping until stiff, firm, glossy peaks form.

 - To complete the macaronnage step: Sift the almond flour mixture, one-third at a time, over the egg white mixture, and fold using a large spatula until the mixture is smooth and shiny. once all the almond flour mixture is incorporated check for the correct consistency, the batter should be firm, have a glossy shine and drip slowly from the spatula.